Savor America’s Native Spirit

 - Proof on Main — located in downtown’s 21c Museum Hotel, this bar features over 50 Kentucky bourbons as well as seasonal, specialty cocktails

 - Ramsi’s Cafe on the World — an eclectic bourbon lover’s treat

-On a free paper or electronic passport, collect a stamp from six different stops to earn the rank of official Bourbon Country Citizen—for which you’ll be awarded a special Urban Bourbon Trailblazer T-shirt and official Citizen of Bourbon Country certificate.
+On a free passport (available in paper or electronic form), collect stamps from just six different stops to earn the rank of official Bourbon Country Citizen—for which you’ll be awarded a special Urban Bourbon Trailblazer T-shirt and official Citizen of Bourbon Country certificate.

 Beyond the Bottle

 Even if you (gasp!) lack an interest in bourbon, the region has much to offer.
 Bourbon Country’s diverse offerings range from quaint to edgy, historic to contemporary, pasture to skyscraper, relaxed to energetic—ensuring that an itinerary can be customized to suit your mood.

 This is horse country, and industry attractions include the Kentucky Horse Park.
 Dozens of Civil War sites and museums recognize the 453 military actions that took place in the state.
 Both Abraham Lincoln and Confederate President Jefferson Davis were born in Kentucky, and are memorialized with historic sites and museums.
 The Kentucky Artisan Center celebrates traditional and modern artists.
 Federal Hill in Bardstown inspired Stephen Foster’s “My Old Kentucky Home,” and a musical is staged during summer months.
 The Kentucky Railway Museum records the days when train tracks were super-highways.
 The Native American Museum preserves four habitats used during different time periods.